-The depreciable amount of all fixed assets including capitalized lease assets, is depreciated on a straight-line basis over the asset's useful life to the entity commencing from the time the e.
-Plant and Equipment (cont'd)

-asset is held ready for use.
+The depreciable amount of all fixed assets, including capitalized lease assets, is depreciated on a straight-line basis over the asset's useful life to the entity commencing from the time the asset is held ready for use.
 Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.